heychrisek/language8020/README.md

 ## Description

-Learn the languages of the world the efficient way: by applying the 80/20 rule.
+[Language 80/20](http://language-80-20.herokuapp.com/) makes learning a foreign languages more efficient by applying the 80/20 rule.
 Since 80% of a person's daily conversation is derived from roughly 20% of his or her vocabulary, focusing on the most frequently used words is a helpful approach to learning a foreign language.

 ## Screenshots